foamliu/EAST/README.md

 # EAST: An Efficient and Accurate Scene Text Detector

+## Introduction

 This is a PyTorch re-implementation of EAST: An Efficient and Accurate Scene Text Detector.
+The features are summarized blow:

+- Only RBOX part is implemented.
+- A fast Locality-Aware NMS in C++ provided by the paper's author.
+- The pre-trained model provided achieves 80.83 F1-score on ICDAR 2015 Incidental Scene Text Detection Challenge using only training images from ICDAR 2015 and 2013. see here for the detailed results.
+- Differences from original paper
+    - Use ResNet-50 rather than PVANET
+    - Use dice loss (optimize IoU of segmentation) rather than balanced cross entropy
+    - Use linear learning rate decay rather than staged learning rate decay

+## Credit
+The is ported from [argman/EAST](https://github.com/argman/EAST), the Tensorflow re-implementation.

 ## Dependency